Depending on the stage profile, Jonas Vingegaard’s bike can be a Cervelo R5, S5, or P3.

 Gitane – 9 wins

-Gitane is a French brand that was synonymous with racing from the mid-1960s to the mid-1980s.
+Gitane is a French bike brand synonymous with racing from the mid-1960s to the mid-1980s.
 All nine of Gitane’s Tour de France wins occurred during this period with legendary French riders such as Bernard Hinault (4), Jacques Anquetil (2), Laurent Fignon (2), and Belgian Lucien Van Impe (1).

-Today, Gitane is part of Cycleuope, which also owns Bianchi and Peugeot bike brands.
+Today, Gitane is part of Cycleuope, which owns the Bianchi and Peugeot bike brands.
 Gitane produces mostly city and mountain bikes today.
 They don’t have much presence outside of France.

-Founded in 1976, Trek is one of the leading bike brands today with its own mens’ and womens’ World Tour team.
+Founded in 1976, Trek is one of the leading bike brands today with its men’s and women’s World Tour teams.

 Trek’s first Tour de France win was in 1999 by Lance Armstrong.
 For the next seven years until 2005, Lance Armstrong dominated the Tour de France, helping to raise Trek’s profile in the United States and worldwide.
 In 2012, all seven of Lance’s Tour de France wins were nulled.